xonsh/peg-parser/README.md

-> [!Note]
+> [!WARNING]
+> The development to use `pegen for Xonsh` is halted mostly because of the following reasons.
 > - The development activity on [pegen](https://github.com/we-like-parsers/pegen) has slowed down.
 Recent Python versions have significant grammar changes; If pegen provides the Python specific changes, then it can be reused without much maintenance burden.
 Other option is to copy grammar from [CPython](https://github.com/python/cpython/blob/main/Tools/peg_generator/) repo itself and transpile the `C` code to Python
-> - I have heavily modified the original Python generator to reduce the amount of code generated.
+> - I have heavily modified the original [Python generator](https://github.com/xonsh/peg-parser/tree/main/pegen) to reduce the amount of code generated.
 Even though the memory usage has been reduced for small files, the performance wasn't upto the mark.
-So I've decided to focus on reusing Ruff's parser.
-Bu reusing it, we will have lesser maintenance.
+So I've decided to focus on [reusing Ruff's parser](https://github.com/jnoortheen/xonsh-rd-parser/).
 >
-> <cite>— Noortheen Raja</cite>
+> <cite>—- Noortheen Raja J</cite>

 # xonsh-parser